Support, encourage and inspire your peers while developing a range of positive graduate attributes

 Explore the role of mentoring, the benefits and mentoring options below.

-Depending on the arrangements in place for your mentoring program, you may be asked to make contact with your mentees daily, weekly or fortnightly.
+Depending on the nature of your role, you may be asked to be involved in activities during Orientation Week or you may also be asked to be in contact with your mentees daily, weekly or fortnightly.

 Training and support